-VALERIE TAYLOR (1992, now deceased): Born in 1913, she was an outspoken advocate of lesbian and gay concerns from the 1950s onward and wrote several lesbian-themed novels and poems.
+VALERIE TAYLOR (1992, now deceased): Born in 1913 in Aurora, Illinois, as Velma Nacella Young, she was an outspoken advocate of lesbian and gay concerns from the 1950s onward and wrote numerous lesbian-themed novels, articles, and poems.
 She edited the Mattachine Midwest Newsletter while in Chicago and was active in the Women's International League for Peace and Freedom.
-Retired in Tucson, she was writing and active in social change until her 1997 death.
+Retired in Tucson, she was writing and active in social change until her 1997 death there.

 STUDS TERKEL (2001, now deceased): The renowned author and oral historian, broadcast host, commentator, arts supporter, and activist was chosen as a Friend of the Community for more than half a century of social-justice championship, which was consistently marked by support for sexual-minority rights-from backing Pearl M. Hart for alderman in the 1940s to including gay interview subjects in his books.
-Born in 1912, he died in 2008 at age 96.
+Born in 1912 in New York City, he died in Chicago in 2008.